ahmedriaz4243/EEG-Based-Emotion-Recognition-SEED-IV/README.md

 # Project: Emotion Recognition using EEG based Data DEED IV.

 This Python project aims to predict emotions in individuals based on EEG-based data.
-The project utilizes transfer learning techniques, including **EEGITNET**  , to build a predictive model.
+The project utilizes transfer **learning techniques** , including **EEGITNET**  , to build a predictive model.

 ### Getting Started
 These instructions will guide you on how to set up the project on your local machine for development and testing purposes.